 The Risks And Challenges During Withdrawal

-Moreover, drug withdrawal would affect people in various ways.
-Age can play a factor; younger populations may need more support as they are still developing aspects of their personality and cognition.
-Going cold turkey in some cases may be successful, depending on the substance.
+Moreover, drug withdrawal affects people in various ways.
+Age can play a factor; younger populations may need more support, as they are still developing aspects of their personality and cognition.
+Quitting “cold turkey” in some cases may be successful, depending on the substance.
 However, individuals with substance use disorders may find it hard to cope with effects like depression, anxiety, insomnia, unpredictable behavior, and can become tempted to relapse to avoid discomfort.
 While detox may seem like an intimidating idea, getting cutting-edge medications when one is purging is the best way to withdrawal safely.

 Withdrawal And PAWS: Safety With Detox

 Withdrawing from Opioids can be extremely difficult.
 Short-term Opioids produce symptoms 8 to 24 hours post-withdrawal, and long-acting Opioids produce symptoms 12-48 hours post-use.
 In some cases, people can feel the impact 20 days later.
 Furthermore, substances like alcohol, Marijuana, Benzodiazepines, Cocaine, Meth, and Heroin produce withdrawal effects that last between 6 months to 2 years; this is known as Post-Acute Withdrawal Syndrome (PAWS).
 PAWS creates many uncomfortable side effects that can be overwhelming, especially if someone endures it without professional support.
 Some of these include, but are not limited to:

 Enduring these over time can cause disturbances that can offset relapse or poor coping skills.